Tom, Tom, the Piper's Son (film): Release

-Reception
+Reception and legacy

 When the film screened at the Whitney Museum in 1972, New York Times reviewer Roger Greenspun wrote, "Except for the old movie material itself, the film is devoid of charm; and on the scale of technical bravado it is now regularly surpassed by the work of baby filmmakers."
 Mekas responded in defense of the film, which he called "one of the masterpieces of modern cinema…a most rigorously and subtly executed meditation on another, very early film".
 Critic Stuart Byron considered Tom, Tom, the Piper's Son "one of the most important American films of recent years", describing it as an analysis of the history of film techniques that had been developed since the early 1900s.

-Legacy

 The film is considered a landmark in avant-garde cinema.
 It was inducted to the National Film Registry in 2007, and is part of Anthology Film Archives' Essential Cinema Repertory collection.
 Bill Morrison, who is known for his work with archival material, credited Tom, Tom, the Piper's Son with sparking his interest in the Paper Print Collection.

 Jacobs continued to revisit and rework the original 1905 film through subsequent projects.
 Three of his Nervous System performances used footage from it: The Impossible: Chapter One, Southwark Fair (1975), The Impossible: Chapter Three, Hell Breaks Loose (1980), and The Impossible: Chapter Four, Schilling (1980).

 The visual effects of the telecine process when digitizing Tom, Tom, the Piper's Son served as inspiration for Jacobs's 2002 film A Tom Tom Chaser.
 In 2008, he released the anaglyph 3D film Anaglyph Tom (Tom with Puffy Cheeks).
 Return to the Scene of the Crime, also released in 2008, focuses on only the first shot of the Biograph film.